David Cameron’s ‘Big Society’ looks set to make matters worse unless public services start to support citizens in changing their communities.

 The Citizen Power programme shows us that the ‘big society’ and public services depend on one another.
 While public services certainly need to change, they also have a vital role to play in meeting the needs of citizens and tackling complex social challenges.

 If the Open Services White Paper is anything to go by, the coalition could do much worse than learning from local authorities like Peterborough and social change programmes like Citizen Power.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.